Skip to content

 backend Backend

-"tfidf" (code, scikit-learn) or "st" (MiniLM, the default neural backend).
-The st backend lazily imports torch for first-call latency; tfidf never loads it.
+"tfidf" (code, scikit-learn) or "st" (MiniLM neural).
+The st backend is the tools' default (this lib-layer function defaults to tfidf for a torch-free call); it lazily imports torch for first-call latency, tfidf never loads it.

 'tfidf'